aristoteleo/pantheon-cli/README.md

 <div align="center">

 ***We're not just building another CLI tool.
-We're defining how scientists will interact with data in the AI era.***
+We're re-defining how scientists will interact with data in the AI era.***

 </div>